In the Chinese pronunciation the "ds" is pronounced the same as the "ds" at the end of the word "words." It is

 These little dogs require a good daily grooming using a bristle brush.
 When kept in a long coat a topknot is usually

-less time-consuming to care for.
+and less time-consuming to care for.
 Keep the ear passages and area around the eyes clean.
-Shih Tzus have sensitive
+Shih Tzus have

-eyes that need to be kept clean.
+sensitive eyes that need to be kept clean.
 There are special drops you can buy to put in them if needed.
-Ask your vet what to
+Ask your

-use on your dog.
-This breed sheds little to no hair and is good for allergy sufferers if its coat is kept very well
+vet what to use on your dog.
+This breed sheds little to no hair and is good for allergy sufferers if its coat is kept

 Sixteenth century documents and paintings show dogs resembling the Shih Tzu.
 The Shih Tzu is said to have